se-research/OpenDaVINCI/README.md

     $ sudo yum install opendavinci-odlib opendavinci-odtools opendavinci-odsupercomponent

-### Adding OpenDaVINCI to your openSuse Linux distribution
+### Adding OpenDaVINCI to your openSuSE 13 Linux distribution

 Add our repository to your sources.list: